jamesplease/redux-resource/docs/guides/resources.md

 Not all backend services return data that have an ID attribute.
-For such services, a transformation function will need to be written to change that data into resourceful-redux-compatible resources.
-We understand that this isn't ideal, but we believe the benefits of resourceful-redux outweigh this inconvenience.
+For such services, a transformation function will need to be written to change that data into Resourceful Redux-compatible resources.
+We understand that this isn't ideal, but we believe the benefits of Resourceful Redux outweigh this inconvenience.

-Here are some examples of common data formats that a backend may send over, and how you can change them into resourceful-redux compatible resources.
+Here are some examples of common data formats that a backend may send over, and how you can change them into Resourceful Redux compatible resources.

 ```js
 // Backend returns: